weleoka/discdex/README.md

 * When using wildcard "*" to index all file endings the filecount for each respective ending come across is not reported to user.
 One solution is a key-value pair ticker counter in the "walk_device" function.

 Security:

 * Encrypted indexing file.

-Code, style and performance: none
+Code, style and performance:

+* Exceptions in a try-catch should be named so as not to prevent bubbling up and informing of un-planned for errors.